 Think of a woman you look up to and admire.
 She can be someone in your personal life or a public figure.
 Write her a letter describing the impact she has had on your life.
 Your thoughtful gesture is sure to be appreciated.

-Lunch, breakfast dinner — it doesn’t matter.
+Lunch, breakfast, or dinner — it doesn’t matter.
 Grab your granny, cousin Cheryl, or great-aunt Mimi and grab a bite to eat.
 Having the chance to spend some one-on-one time with the lovely ladies in your life is a great way to reconnect and remind them how much they mean to you.
-Who knows, she may even tell some interesting stories you’ve never heard before.
+Who knows, they may even tell some interesting stories you’ve never heard before.

 There are some excellent museums dedicated entirely to the accomplishments of women.
 If you don’t happen to live near one of these places, many venues set up special exhibits during National Women’s History Month.